Eric Ghiaciuc: Cincinnati Bengals

 Ghiaciuc was selected by the Cincinnati Bengals in the fourth round (119th overall) of the 2005 NFL draft.
-Ghiaciuc's college teammate, Adam Kieft, was drafted in the fifth round.
+Ghiaciuc's college teammate, Adam Kieft, was selected in the fifth round.
 Paul Alexander, the Bengals' offensive line coach and assistant head coach, had also attended Central Michigan University.
 Ghiaciuc made his NFL debut and got his first career start against the Jacksonville Jaguars on October 9, 2005.
 He went on to play in four more games in his rookie season as a reserve.
 In 2006, Ghiaciuc started 12 of the final 13 games of the season at center, following an injury to Rich Braham in Week 2.
 He started in 12 games in 2007 and all 16 games in 2008 for the Bengals.

 Kansas City Chiefs

 An unrestricted free agent after the 2008 season, Ghiaciuc signed with the Kansas City Chiefs on April 30.
 He was waived on September 4, 2009.